Apple Vision Pro

 Our take

-The Apple Vision Pro scores 60/100 โ and that number tells you everything about the gap between what's technically impressive and what's actually worth buying.
+The Apple Vision Pro scores 60/100 โ and that number tells you everything about the vast canyon between what's technically impressive and what's actually worth buying for real-world daily use.

-23 million pixels across dual micro-OLED displays.
-Eye tracking and hand tracking that feel like magic.
-The best spatial audio in any headset.
-Virtual Mac monitors floating in your living room.
-This is, without question, the most advanced mixed reality hardware ever made.
+23 million pixels across dual micro-OLED displays that make everything else look blurry.
+Eye tracking and hand tracking that genuinely feel like magic from the future.
+The best spatial audio rendering in any headset ever made.
+Virtual Mac monitors floating in your living room for the ultimate productivity setup.
+This is, without question, the most technically advanced mixed reality hardware ever created by any company.
 Build quality scores 95/100, performance 90/100.

 But value?
-25/100.
-That's the lowest value score in our entire database.
-At $3,499, it costs 7x more than a Quest 3S and 11x more than a Quest 3S on sale.
-The external battery pack lasts about 2 hours.
-It's heavy for extended sessions.
-The gaming library is tiny compared to Quest.
-And the "Wait for discount" momentum label with a red signal says it all: this is not a good time to buy.
+A devastating 25/100 โ the lowest value score in our entire database across all product categories.
+At $3,499, it costs 7x more than a Meta Quest 3S and 11.5x more than a Quest 3S on sale.
+The external battery pack lasts roughly 2 hours.
+It's uncomfortably heavy for extended sessions.
+The gaming library is tiny compared to Quest's 1000+ titles.
+And the "Wait for discount" momentum label with a red signal couldn't be clearer: this is not a good time to spend $3,500.

-The price has never dropped from $3,499.
-Apple doesn't discount.
-The daily utility score of 40/100 means most people will use it for the wow factor and then put it on a shelf.
+The price has never dropped from $3,499 โ Apple simply doesn't discount this product.
+The daily utility score of 40/100 means most buyers will marvel at it for a week, then watch it collect dust on a shelf.

-Bottom line: Skip unless you're a developer or a professional with a very specific productivity use case โ for everyone else, the Quest 3 delivers 80% of the experience at 14% of the price.
+Bottom line: Skip unless you're a developer building spatial apps or a professional with a very specific productivity workflow โ for everyone else, the Quest 3 delivers 80% of the experience at 14% of the price.

 Pros & cons